parcio/julea/README.md

 It runs completely in user space, which eases development and debugging.
 Its goal is to provide a solid foundation for storage research and teaching.

+For more information, please refer to the [doc/README.md](documentation).

 ## Quick Start

 To use JULEA, first clone the Git repository and enter the directory.